Feria-de-ciencias/.github/profile/README.md

 <!---
 ## About Me
 - 👀 Interesados en la divulgacion de la ciencia
-- 🌱 I’m currently learning Machine Learning and Data Science using python
+- 🌱 I’m currently
 - 💞️ I’m looking to collaborate on any development project
-- 📫 How to reach me: horacio.araiza.gonzalez@gmail.com
+- 📫 How to reach me:
 - >